 Skip to Content

-biliary cirrhosis (PBC) is a kind of cirrhosis caused by damage to the bile ducts in the liver.
+biliary cholangitis (PBC) used to be called primary biliary cirrhosis and is a type of liver disease caused by damage to the bile ducts in the liver.
 Much like other forms of liver disease, PBC

 permanently damages the liver as tissue is replaced with scar tissue